-If you are breastfeeding a toddler and pregnant with a subsequent child, you may be thinking about the possibility of continuing to breastfeed your toddler once your new baby is born.
+If you are breastfeeding a toddler and pregnant with a subsequent child, you might be thinking about the possibility of continuing to breastfeed your toddler once your new baby is born.

-This might come about when a breastfeeding toddler doesn’t wean during their mother’s pregnancy or when he or she resumes breastfeeding after the birth of a new sibling.
+This might come about when a breastfeeding toddler doesn’t wean during the mother’s pregnancy or when he or she resumes breastfeeding after the birth of a new sibling.

-If tandem feeding, it’s important to ensure your diet provides you with adequate nutrition.
+If you are tandem feeding, it’s important to make sure your diet provides you with adequate nutrition.
 Speaking with a dietitian or nutritionist can help.

 In some cultures, tandem feeding is common practice.
-However, in our culture it’s uncommon and so it’s not unusual for mothers to have concerns about it.
+In our culture, however, it’s uncommon and so it’s not unusual for mothers to have concerns about it.

-This article will help answer any questions you may have about tandem feeding and hopefully help put your mind at ease.
+This article will help answer any questions you might have about tandem feeding and, we hope, will put your mind at ease.

 6 Facts About Tandem Feeding

 Here are 6 important facts about tandem feeding.